MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     > **Note**: When prompted, sign in with the work or school or personal Microsoft account with the owner or contributor role to the Azure subscription you are using for this lab.

-1. Within the Windows PowerShell ISE session, set the Cloud Witness quorum of the new cluster by running the following:
+1. Within the Windows PowerShell ISE session, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the storage account you provisioned in the previous task:

     ```
     $resourceGroupName = 'az12003b-sap-RG'
+    ```

+1. Within the Windows PowerShell ISE session, run the following to set the Cloud Witness quorum of the new cluster:

+    ```
     $cwStorageAccountName = (Get-AzStorageAccount -ResourceGroupName $resourceGroupName)[0].StorageAccountName

     $cwStorageAccountKey = (Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $cwStorageAccountName).Value[0]